jmoenig/Snap/DEVLOG.md

 * blocks, objects, threads: replaced generic "When" hat in the palette with event semantics version
 * objects: added "relabel" options to generic "When" hat block to switch between "event" and "rule" semantics
 * updated "Events" library with new event semantics
+* duplicated help screen for generic "When" hat

 ### 2024-11-24
 * symbols: new "infinity" / chain link symbol